CorrelAid/limesurvey-etl/README_PROJECT.md

 CFE uses Limesurvey to collect anti-discrimination and inclusion data (also known as equality data).
 Right now, data extraction from Limesurvey and initial data cleaning is done with a quite hacky R script with 1500 lines.

-The goal of this  project track is to design a pipeline to
+The goal of this  project track is to design a generic pipeline to

 1. **extract** data from Limesurvey from its database via SSH tunnel
 2. perform necessary **transformations** to clean the raw data such as flagging speeders, creating variables for GDPR consent etc. and log the number of affected respondents for each step.